GPlates/pygplates-tutorials/README.md

 ## System Requirements:
 If you would like to run the notebooks in your computer directly(instead of using Docker), you need to install all the required dependencies.

-The fundamental requirement to run these notebooks is to have pygplates installed (compatible with Python 2.7, but not Python 3.X).
+The fundamental requirement to run these notebooks is to have pygplates for python3 installed.
 Installation instructions can be found in the pygplates user documentation.
-Other python modules used by the notebooks are listed in docker/Dockerfile.
+Other python modules and libraries used by the notebooks are listed in docker/Dockerfile.

+It is strongly recommended to use Docker container to run these notebooks.

 ## Notes about Docker:
 You don't need to read this section unless you are interested in learning a bit about Docker.